tresata/hackathonclt2019/README.md

 ## Getting Started

+#### Server & Login

 You can obtain a username and login information from command central (in the kids university downstairs).

+There are 4 servers available.

-ssh into a server where you can access the data.
+ssh into a server where you can access the data:

     $ ssh <username>@hack02.northstate.net OR
     $ ssh <username>@hack03.northstate.net OR